Adamtimmy/About-Us/README.md

 <h1>About Us</h1>
 <h4> Read here to find who we are! </h4>
     </head>
   <body> <p>We are twin sisters who learns, and goes on scratch.
-Since scratch is getting a bit easy for coding, we don't go there often.</p>
+Since scratch is getting a bit easy for coding, we don't go there often.
+School has started, rssulting less time for other hobbies.</p>

   <p>We are on...</p>
   Git hub: <a href= "https://github.com/Adamtimmy">Adamtimmy</a><br>